tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 }
 ```

 The presence of `@JoinColumn` indicates `CustomerA` is the 'owning side' of this relationship from a Relational perspective.
 So the foreign key goes in this table.
 As the 'owning side' it has to be updated in order to persist in the Database.
-If you only update the inverse side, nothing is persisted to the database.
+If you only update the inverse side, **nothing is persisted to the database**.
 Its best to maintain the object graph and always do something like this:

 ``` java
 customer.setProfile(profile);